 Have a system to track and iterate

 Create templates from what you learn so you can reach more prospects

 Notice, much of what I said above is behavior based — and everyone can do that!
 So, I am going to focus on the system and template bullets since that is where many people get tripped up in uncovering how to enable sales.
 To do sales enablement well, you have to have your sales behaviors figured out, your sales goals in place, the right sales enablement tools, software and processes in place to support, as well as the right product your prospects need — plus some grit and persistence.

 At Leighton Interactive, we employ an inbound methodology to sales.
 While inbound marketing typically refers to online marketing efforts, I’ve applied the methodology to sales enablement.
 Here's how it works.

 First, you attract potential clients who might benefit from your services ... aka ... be helpful and guide as well as being honest.
 If you can’t help them, then own that.
 Just be helpful say it.
 Businesses come across your company and services in a number of ways.
 Here's a list of ours:

 Now you may be asking, how do they get to these in the first place?
 Generally you look at the following tactics to attract prospective clients, keeping in mind the behaviors and beliefs above:

-In short, businesses find us.
-If you're used to an outbound sales process, this might sound a little nuts, but it works!
-Potential clients discover what we do and can complete an online form or contact us via phone or email.
-In the attract stage, potential clients come to us.
-There’s zero pressure on either end.
+In short, businesses find you — the power of inbound.
+If you're used to an exclusive outbound sales process, this might sound a little nuts, but it works!
+It works great when you combine inbound sales with outbound sales.
+Potential clients discover what you do and can complete an online form or contact you via phone or email.
+In the attract stage, potential clients come to you.

 There are multiple meetings that take place before moving to the next stage of “selling.”
 The first few meetings are about getting to know each other.
 The next meetings focus on how our services address a potential client’s needs.